55 Rapid-Fire Icebreaker Activities For Any Group

 Lifelines

-A ‘lifeline’ is drawn across a massive sheet of paper, and each member is required to mark a date (each date needs labeling for explanation) on the line that represents specific moments in their lives: turning points, lows, highs or other significant events.
+A ‘lifeline’ is drawn across a massive sheet of paper, and each member is required to mark dates (each date needs labeling for explanation) on the line that represents specific moments in their lives: turning points, lows, highs or other significant events.
 Each member then shares their dates with the other players.
 The group is then given a chance to ask questions about each other’s lifelines.

 Did You See It?